google/or-tools/ortools/sat/docs/troubleshooting.md

 Oftentimes, solving a model yields an infeasibility status.
 While this can be a valid answer, it can happen because of either a data issue, or a model issue.

-Here a simple common sense processes to help diagnose the source of the infeasibility.
+Here are some ways to diagnose the source of the infeasibility.

--   reduce the model size if this is a parameter
+-   reduce the model size, if possible
--   remove all constraints while keeping the problem infeasible
+-   remove all constraints, which making sure that the resulting model is still infeasible
--   play with the domain of the variables to enlarge them
+-   enlarge the domains of variables
 -   inject a known feasible solution and try to find where it breaks
--   add assumptions to check the soundness of your data (capacity is >= 0, no crazy ranges of values, ...)
+-   check the soundness of your data (e.g., do you have negative capacities, or unreasonable ranges?)

 ## Using assumptions to explain infeasibility

-CP-SAT implements a system of assumptions to find the root cause of an infeasible problem.
-To use it, one must instrument constraints with literals and add these literals to the set of assumptions.
+CP-SAT implements a mechanism of assumptions to find the root cause of an infeasible problem.
+To use it, one must add enforcement literals to constraints and add these literals to the set of assumptions.

 Note that this set is minimized but not guaranteed to be minimal.
 To find a minimal unsatisfiable set (MUS), you must minimize the (weighted) sum of these